 Center for the Evaluation of Emergency Medical Services (CEEMS)

-The Resuscitation Outcomes Consortium (ROC): The Resuscitation Outcome Consortium was established in 2004 by the National Heart, Lung, and Blood Institute to evaluate important research questions involving pre-hospital care in the areas of cardiopulmonary arrest and life-threatening injury.
+- The Resuscitation Outcomes Consortium (ROC): The Resuscitation Outcome Consortium was established in 2004 by the National Heart, Lung, and Blood Institute to evaluate important research questions involving pre-hospital care in the areas of cardiopulmonary arrest and life-threatening injury.
 The ROC consists of 10 communities from across North America.
 Seattle/King County has been selected as one of the participating communities.
 Clinical trials will be conducted over several years to evaluate promising approaches to improving outcomes from cardiac arrests and traumatic injuries.
-The first trauma-based study will involve a randomized clinical trial to evaluate what resuscitation fluid produces best outcome for traumatic shock and head-injured patients.
-The first cardiac-based study will involve a randomized trial of an impedance threshold device that may improve circulation produced by CPR.

 - Heart Rescue Project: This project aims to improve survival from sudden cardiac arrest throughout King County and Washington State by establishing a state-wide standardized set of information to collect and report cardiac arrest data and use that information to implement programs aimed at improving care and treatment of out-of-hospital cardiac arrest.